 The form in the above guidance document for the reporting of any releases of F-gases greater than or equal to 250 tonnes of CO2/e (as per the relevant section of the guidance) is available in editable format below.

 Ozone-Depleting Substances Regulations 2015

-The Ozone Depleting Substances (ODS) Regulation (EC) No. 1005/2009 - which has applied since 1 January 2010 and recasts / repeals ODS Regulation (EC) No. 2037/2000 - prohibits and controls the production / use of ozone depleting substances thereby reducing atmospheric emissions of these substances in line with the Montreal Protocol (an international agreement to combat the threat of damage posed to the ozone layer by ozone depleting substances).
+The Ozone Depleting Substances (ODS) Regulation (EC) No. 1005/2009 - has applied since 1 January 2010 and recasts/repeals ODS Regulation (EC) No. 2037/2000 - prohibits and controls the production and use of ozone depleting substances thereby reducing atmospheric emissions of these substances in line with the Montreal Protocol (an international agreement to combat the threat of damage posed to the ozone layer by ozone depleting substances).
 In particular, the EU ODS Regulation concerns the control of emissions from refrigeration systems, air-conditioning units, fire-protection systems and heat pumps.

 On 7 March 2015, the Ozone-Depleting Substances Regulations 2015 entered into force.
 The 2015 ODS Regulations prescribe the offences and penalties for non-compliance with the regulatory requirements.
-The 2015 ODS Regulations cover offshore installations involved in oil / gas, Carbon Capture and Storage and gas unloading / storage activities.
-OPRED (BEIS) has produced a guidance document for the offshore oil and gas industry on the obligations of the EU ODS Regulation
+The 2015 ODS Regulations cover offshore installations involved in oil and gas, carbon capture and storage and gas unloading and storage activities.
+OPRED has produced a guidance document for the offshore oil and gas industry on the obligations of the EU ODS Regulations.

 The reporting forms in Annexes B, C and E of the above document are accessible below (in ‘Word’ format).